ZackeryArsement/ommo-coding-challenge/README.md

 npm install
 ```

-Next, while still in the main folder, you need to build an optimized version of your fron end so run:
+Next, while still in the main folder, you need to build an optimized version of your from end so run:
 ```
 npm run build
 ```